SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 [package managers](https://en.wikipedia.org/wiki/Package_manager) come into play.

-You have probably already used `pip` for the longest time, which is the default package manager for Python. `pip` is great for beginners but it is missing one essential feature that you will need as a developer or data scientist:
+You have probably already used `pip` for the longest time, which is the default package manager for Python. `pip` is great for beginners, but it is missing one essential feature that you will need as a developer or data scientist:
 *virtual environments*.
 Virtual environments are an essential way to make sure that the dependencies of different projects do not cross-contaminate each other.
 As a naive example, consider project A that requires `torch==1.3.0` and project B that requires `torch==2.0`, then doing